 Winter Clothing: Head-to-Toe Dressing Tips

-Few things are more delightful than playing in the snow, but few things are more frightful than bundling kids up for winter weather.
+Few things are more delightful than playing in the snow, but few things are more daunting than bundling kids up for winter weather.

 Gearing up for cold weather play presents some challenges for parents.
 How do you keep kids warm and dry, without over-bundling?
-How do you minimize daily wrestling with snowsuits and boots?
+How do you minimize daily wrestling with winter coats, snow pants and snow boots?

 - Dress your child like an onion—in layers.
 Yes, you've heard it before, but do you know why it works?
 It works because layering creates buffer zones of warm air in between garments, providing superior insulation.

 - Start with a moisture-wicking under layer that draws wetness away from the skin.
 The most effective moisture-wicking fabrics: polyester or microfiber blends.
 Surprisingly, it's best to avoid cotton (one of our favorite indoor fabrics), because it absorbs dampness and clings to skin.